mulukenkebede/alx-interview/0x05-nqueens/README.md

-0x05.
+# 0x05.
 N Queens
 AlgorithmPython

-By: Alexa Orrico, Software Engineer at Holberton School Requirements
+By: muluken kebede
+## Requirements
-General
+#### General
         Allowed editors: vi, vim, emacs
         All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3) All your files should end with a new line
         The first line of all your files should be exactly #!/usr/bin/python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the PEP 8 style (version 1.7.*)
         All your files must be executable

-Tasks
+## Tasks
 0. N queens
-mandatory

-Chess grandmaster Judit Polgár, the strongest female chess player of all time

 The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.
 Usage: nqueens N
 If the user called the program with the wrong number of arguments, print Usage: nqueens N, followed by a new line, and exit with the status 1 where N must be an integer greater or equal to 4